opetchey/RREEBES/papers.md

 # Papers that could not be reproduced or where reproduction was stopped.

 [Ignacio Morales-Castilla, Miguel G. Matias, Dominique Gravel, and Miguel B. Araujo (2015) Inferring biotic interactions from proxies.
 TREE xx 1-10](http://www.sciencedirect.com/science/article/pii/S0169534715000774) TMM: Would be interesting to reproduce this study to get an idea about the removed interactions (the forbidden ones) - and the ones that are still in, but false.
 Maybe one could also apply this to a smaller food web and test for the accuracy of this approach.
 Because the authors do not provide any test for accuracy... :( Food webs available, checking for trait data.
 Thomas, GM, Vanessa. :weary:

+[Sugihara, G., May, R., Ye, H., Hsieh, C., Deyle, E., Fogarty, M. & Munch, S. (2012) Detecting causality in complex ecosystems.
+Science, 338, 496–500.](http://science.sciencemag.org/content/338/6106/496.abstract) Owen made a reproduction of only figure 3A, to help him understand the method.